timwford/svm_audio_classification/README.md

 ## Project structure

-There are configurations for everything you need to run in Pycharm.
+- There are configurations for everything you need to run in Pycharm.
-There is a `requirements.txt` that has all of the pip packages you need.
+- There is a `requirements.txt` that has all of the pip packages you need.
+- Use `pip install -r requirements.txt` from a terminal in your virtual environment.
-Lastly, this depends on `Python 3.9` for type annotations!
+- Lastly, this depends on `Python 3.9` for type annotations!

 ### Part 1: Getting the data